 Can partaking in smoking pot prevent you from getting life insurance?
-The answer about marijuana and life insurance might surprise you.
+The answer about marijuana life insurance might surprise you.

 I never thought I’d be writing a blog post like this, but with the “holiday” (April 20th, or 4/20) approaching, it makes sense to talk about how smoking marijuana can and will affect your life insurance rates.